2nd ANNUAL Blue line

 relationships with law enforcement in a fun-filled, encouraging atmosphere.

-Sponsored by Central Ohio Technical College and the Licking County Sheriff's Department
+Sponsored by Central Ohio Technical College, the Licking County Sheriff's Department and these additional sponsors:

 Photos from the 2019 Blue Line Twilight Run